Postpartum meal delivery prepared by an Ayurvedic Chef specializing in pregnancy and postpartum.

 A note about choosing Vegan or Vegetarian:

-All recipes can be made vegan very easily upon request, and most are already.
-Any “cheese” or “sour cream” used is plant-based (not soy).
+Almost all recipes are already vegan or vegetarian.
 We do not use dairy or soy for our milk-based ingredients; we use plant-based milk.
 We craft our meals with ghee as it helps assimilate vitamins, minerals, and nutrients deeper into the tissues for healing.
-We are not just switching out dairy milk for another milk and then calling it vegan, as we already do not use dairy milk or any dairy ingredients except ghee.
-If choosing vegan, we do omit ghee and use coconut oil or sesame oil instead and instead of honey, we use date fruit, maple syrup, or Stevia.
-Therefore if you are choosing vegan due to a dairy intolerance, we encourage you to choose vegetarian as ghee is super beneficial for internal oiling and to speed healing after birthing.
+Grandmothers who practice Ayurveda say “30 lbs of ghee in the first 3 months postpartum” and it’s known to help nutrition as well as weight loss.
+We are not just switching out dairy milk for another milk and then calling it vegan, as we already do not use dairy milk or any dairy ingredients AT ALL except ghee.
+If choosing vegan, we do omit ghee and use a plant-based avocado, grape, sesame, or coconut oil blend instead.
+Also if specifying vegan, instead of honey, we use date fruit or maple syrup.
+Therefore if you are choosing vegan only due to a dairy intolerance, we encourage you to choose vegetarian instead as ghee is super beneficial for internal oiling and to speed healing after birthing.
 In addition, ghee does not cause an issue for those who have a dairy intolerance as ghee is actually casein-free and lactose-free.
+For the Nourish Bundle, any salads or comfort items containing “cheese” or “sour cream”, we used plant-based (not soy) versions as well.

 Integrity in Meal Preparation